hashicorp/terraform-website/content/source/docs/cloud/workspaces/access.html.md

 Terraform Cloud workspaces can only be accessed by users with the correct permissions.
 You can manage permissions for a workspace on a per-team basis.

 Teams with [admin access](../users-teams-organizations/permissions.html) on a workspace can manage permissions for other teams on that workspace.
-Since newly created workspaces don't have any team permissions configured, the initial setup of a workspace's permissions requires the owners team or a team with permission to manage workspaces. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Since newly created workspaces don't have any team permissions configured, the initial setup of a workspace's permissions requires the owners team or a team with permission to manage workspaces. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 -> **API:** See the [Team Access APIs](../api/team-access.html). <br/>
 **Terraform:** See the `tfe` provider's [`tfe_team_access`](/docs/providers/tfe/r/team_access.html) resource.